 She’s lived in Germany, Georgia, Belgium, Kansas, Maine and Virginia, but Sarah Newton has wanted to live in the Midwest for many years.
 As the new children’s services coordinator at the Fond du Lac Public Library, the 27-year-old former military kid finally has her wish.

-Kids ages 6 to 12 who could benefit from practicing their reading are invited to participate in the Fond du Lac Public Library’s Paws to Read program.
-Kids read aloud to certified therapy dogs in a relaxed setting.
-Studies have shown that reading aloud to dogs helps put the child at ease.
+Kids ages 6 to 12 who could benefit from practicing their reading are invited to participate in Paws to Read Monday evenings and Saturday mornings at the Fond du Lac Public Library.

 Paws to Read pairs young readers with certified therapy dogs in a relaxed setting.
 Studies have shown that reading aloud to dogs helps put children at ease.
 Kids benefit from the dogs’ patience, acceptance and comforting presence while they practice reading and build skills.

 Kids love Legos.
 The library loves kids.
 Voila, the Lego Club.